In this site you will find information about the contents and the instructors of the course, as well as useful materials and references.

 R. Pindyck and D. Rubinfeld: Microeconomics, Prentice Hall.

-The course grade is a weighted average of the grade in the final exam (60%), which consists of exercises and short conceptual questions and is common to all the groups, and the "class grade" (40%), which is allocated based on the grades obtained on several quizzes that will be given during the course.
-The course grade of the students who take the extraordinary exam will be that of the exam if it is larger than this weighted average.
+The course grade is a weighted average of the grades in the final exam (worth 60%), which is common to all the groups, and in two midterm exams (each worth 20%) which will be given during the semester.
+The grade of the students who take the extraordinary exam will be that of the exam if it is larger than this weighted average.